MowshikM/Sales-Funnel-Analysis-Dashboard/README.md

-Sales Funnel Analysis Dashboard – Report
+Marketing Funnel & Conversion Performance Analysis
-1️⃣ Introduction
+1️⃣ Objective

-The objective of this task is to analyze sales funnel data and create an interactive dashboard that helps understand lead generation and conversion performance.
-The dashboard was built using Python for data cleaning and Power BI for visualization.
+The goal of this project is to analyze the marketing funnel performance and understand how leads move from generation to conversion.
+The project focuses on identifying key metrics, conversion efficiency, and the effectiveness of different lead sources using an interactive Power BI dashboard.

 2️⃣ Tools & Technologies Used
 Tool	Purpose
 Python (Pandas)	Data cleaning & preprocessing
-Power BI	Data visualization & dashboard creation
+Power BI	Dashboard & visualization
-CSV Dataset	Sales Funnel dataset
+CSV Dataset	Marketing funnel data
-3️⃣ Dataset Description
+3️⃣ Problem Statement

-The dataset contains information about marketing leads and their conversion status.

-Key Columns Used
-Lead Source → Where the lead came from
-Converted → Whether the lead converted (0 = No, 1 = Yes)
-Other funnel attributes

-The data was cleaned and prepared before visualization.
+Businesses generate leads through different marketing channels, but not all leads convert into customers.
+The challenge is to:

+Track total leads generated
+Measure conversion performance
+Identify best performing lead sources
+Understand conversion efficiency

+This project solves the above problems using data analytics.

-4️⃣ Data Cleaning Process (Python)
+4️⃣ Data Preparation (Python)

+Before creating the dashboard, the dataset was cleaned using Python.

 Steps Performed
-Loaded dataset using Pandas.
+Imported dataset using Pandas
-Handled encoding errors.
+Fixed encoding errors
-Removed null and unwanted values.
-Converted data into clean CSV file.
+Checked missing values
+Cleaned inconsistent data
-Exported cleaned dataset for Power BI.
+Exported cleaned dataset
 Output File

-cleaned_funnel_data.csv
+funnel_cleaned.csv

-This file was used for dashboard creation.
+This cleaned file was used inside Power BI.

-5️⃣ Dashboard Objectives

-The dashboard answers the following business questions:

-How many leads are generated?
-How many leads are converted?
-What is the conversion rate?
-Which lead sources perform best?
-Where do leads drop in the funnel?
-6️⃣ Key Metrics Created
+5️⃣ Key Metrics Created
-KPI Cards
-Total Leads Generated
+KPI 1 — Total Leads Generated

-Shows total number of leads.
+Total number of leads available in dataset.

-Total Conversions
+KPI 2 — Total Conversions

-Shows number of converted leads.
+Total number of leads that became customers.

-Conversion Rate %
+KPI 3 — Conversion Rate %

-Formula used:
+Formula used in Power BI:

-Conversion Rate = (Total Conversions / Total Leads) * 100
+Conversion Rate % = (Total Conversions / Total Leads) * 100

+This metric shows how effective the marketing funnel is.

-7️⃣ Visualizations Created
+6️⃣ Dashboard Visualizations
 📊 1.
 Conversions by Lead Source (Bar Chart)

-Shows which marketing channel generates the most conversions.

-Business Insight:
+Shows how many conversions come from each marketing channel.

+Purpose:
 Helps identify high-performing marketing channels.

+Business Value:
+Companies can invest more in the best lead sources.

 🔻 2.
 Lead Funnel Overview (Funnel Chart)

-Shows flow from leads → conversions.
+Shows the flow from:

-Business Insight:
+Leads → Converted Customers

+Purpose:
-Helps identify drop-off points in the sales funnel.
+Visualizes drop-off in the funnel.

+Business Value:
+Helps improve conversion strategies.

+7️⃣ Interactive Filters (Slicers)

+To make the dashboard interactive, slicers were added.

-8️⃣ Filters (Interactive Slicers)
+Filters Created

-Two slicers were added to make dashboard interactive:

-Lead Source Filter
+1️⃣ Lead Source Filter
-Allows analysis by marketing channel.
+Allows filtering by marketing channel.

-Conversion Status Filter
+2️⃣ Conversion Status Filter
-Allows filtering by Converted / Not Converted.
+Allows filtering by:

-These filters help stakeholders explore the data dynamically.
+Converted
+Not Converted

+This enables dynamic analysis.

-9️⃣ Dashboard Design Principles Used
+8️⃣ Dashboard Design Approach

-Clean layout and alignment
-Consistent titles and colors
+Professional dashboard design principles were followed:

-KPI cards at top for quick insights
+KPI cards placed at top for quick overview
 Charts placed in center for analysis
-Filters placed on side for interaction
+Slicers placed on side for filtering
+Consistent titles and formatting
+Clean and minimal layout
-🔟 Key Insights
+9️⃣ Key Insights

-From the dashboard:
+From the dashboard analysis:

-Total leads generated can be tracked easily.
+Total lead generation can be tracked easily.
-Conversion performance is clearly visible.
+Conversion performance is clearly measurable.
-Best performing lead sources can be identified.
+Best performing lead sources are identified.
 Funnel visualization highlights conversion efficiency.
-Dashboard allows interactive exploration using filters.
-11️⃣ Conclusion

-This project demonstrates how data analytics can be used to analyze marketing funnel performance.
-Using Python and Power BI, raw data was transformed into meaningful insights through an interactive dashboard.
+Interactive filters allow deeper analysis.
+🔟 Business Impact

-The dashboard can help businesses:
+This dashboard helps businesses:

 Improve marketing strategy
+Optimize lead generation campaigns
-Increase conversion rates
+Increase conversion rate
 Make data-driven decisions
+11️⃣ Conclusion

+This project demonstrates how marketing funnel data can be transformed into meaningful business insights using Python and Power BI.

+The final dashboard provides a clear view of lead generation, conversions, and marketing performance, enabling stakeholders to make informed decisions.